 Honda's Automatic Dual-Clutch Transmission (DCT) is a breakthrough feature that makes riding easier and more fun.

-Our DCT enhances the riding experience by letting you focus on the most rewarding parts of your ride, making each mile even better.
+Our DCT enhances the riding experience by letting you focus on the road and world around you, making each mile even better.

 Choose Manual Mode, and you can override the automatic shifting on the fly with a pair of handlebar-mounted fingertip shifters.

-Because our DCT is built with steel gears inside, there are no drive belts to slip, break, or burn up, and there’s no torque converter either.
-They’re as tough and efficient as any manual gearbox.
+Because our DCT is built with steel gears inside, there are no drive belts to slip, break, or burn up, and there’s no torque either.
+It's as tough and efficient as any manual gearbox.

-DCT’s seamless power delivery is a big benefit on steep hills or in low-speed situations.
+DCT’s seamless power delivery is a big benefit in low-speed situations like parking lots.

 Eliminate the drama that comes with stopping and restarting on a steep incline.
 DCT lets you twist and go.

 Ever knock helmets with your passenger when shifting?
 That won’t happen with DCT.

 American Honda Motor Co.
 Inc. is not responsible for the content presented by any independent website, including advertising claims, special offers, illustrations, names or endorsements.
 Thank you for visiting www.powersports.honda.com.CLICK HERE TO PROCEED